-Π War ferments at the centre of Hyde's life, shaping her relationships and experiences ses, birth, death.
+$\Pi$ War ferments at the centre of Hyde's life, shaping her relationships and experiences ses, birth, death.
 Without war, her parents would never have met.
 Her father, Googse Wilkinson, was born in India to a British army expain.
 He fought in the Boer War at was wounded at the Battle of Elands River in 1901.
 In the military hospital George w Nelly never sailed on to England.
 Instead it became a mythical 'home' for which she longed all her life.
 George and Nelly married in haste and repented at leisure, their first daughter born four months after the welding.
-When I ris, their second daughter was still a buly they moved to New Zealand and a shabby wind-brisk life in Wellingto In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knee wound saved him from coul George was the one who got to live in England, working in the Postal Service of the New Zealand Rozinseers.
+When I ris, their second daughter was still a buly they moved to New Zealand and a shabby wind-brisk life in Wellingto In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knee wound saved him from conf.
+George was the one who got to live in England, working in the Postal Service of the New Zealand Rozincers.
 After the war, the family could buy a house for the first time - in the Wellington solutor of Northfank, too prim a neighbourhood for sovidist George.
 He and Netly argued about moors, politics, capitalism, imperialism, Lord Kieleneer.
-I resulbri via the voices in the night, varoet Hyde.
-Detected over sessibilites by her family, she took running away, George moved into this own bedroom where he smoked his pipe, read Marx and smoothforted.
+I enudin't six the voices in the night, "work tylks, the Detardon correscionites by her family, she took running away, George moved into this own bedroom where he smoked his pipe, read Marx and smoothforted.
 "I have known, since, so many returned soldiers whose self-control seemed to have be smashed to pieces; Hyde wrote in 1936.
 'Fity the dead, because they are very peaceft and we have written hymns about them!
 But these despoiled, what about them?'
 She was talking about her father.
-19 Also asting a her horte one Frederick de Mulford Hyde.
-He was twenty-seven tall and dark, slin. in 10 HZ, at the got or elighteen, hel Henrach to openet a Cartie flying host and reveived his Boyal New Cals Astine's Certificate.
-Two months have he sailed for England to serve with the Boyal Flying Coops, In a photograph, taken during the war Frederick looks dolf-fishioned handsome.
-Furtherspace, Tybel declared.
-He had "square curious hands, crouded month, loved music".
+19 Also asting a her horte one Froderick de Mulford Hyde.
+He was twenty-seven tall and dark, slin, in 10 HZ, at the got or elighteen, hel Henrach to openet a Cartie flying host and reveived his Boyal New Cals, Minter's Certificate, Too months have he saided for England to serve with the Boyal Flying Corps, in a photograph, taken during the war Frederick looks dolf-fishioned handsome.
+Fretenespier, Plots declared, He had "square curious hands, croaded month, loved music".
 He had money and Griedon and a care. in the summer of 1926 Frederick was circled by a "Italitering cross of of older monomic."
 Here after force afternous tea.
 One might, flustered by a but derman, she investigated a mystery noise outside. - a hone loose in the garden, surreal and somes.
-See returned not be loot, and Frederick opened his door, booking," is hit period to the desired properties of the period of the theory of the period of the period of the period of the period of the loot of the period of the period of the period of the period of the loot of the period of the period of the period of the period of the loot of the period of the period of the period of the loot of the period of the period of the loot of the period of the period of the loot of the period of the loot of loot of the loot of loot loot of loot of loot of loot loot of loot of loot loot loot loot of loot loot rederick moved into one of the 'old dark winspering houses: that I yele longed e all her life, She filled vases with sweet pears from the garden, tidel up, listened Frederick sing, Botorua was a place of exotic birds; the flamingo sky, Frederick's cacock dressing gown.
+See returned not be loot, and Frederick opened his door, booking," in his privated in his decessing goon; 'he invited here in for a drink.
+There was a scarter silk event for each feel, like this was not, she invisited, the 'sederich of a dream loased girl'.
+She always thought of breself as a 'densi-ivege' after an encounter sink-real's modestation he - and other name when the workst at the Dominion." rederick moved into one of the 'old dark winspering houses: that I yele longed e all her life, She filled vases with sweet pears from the garden, tidel up, listened Frederick sing, Botorua was a place of exotic birds; the flamingo sky, Frederick's cacock dressing gown.
 Sex, she discovered, could be an 'exultant and mysterious joscial thing'.
-Frie dark I know that one of the fluttering cross of sassays freely in Know Lag and μ and
+Frie dark I know that one of the fluttering cross of sassays freely in Know Lag and $\mu$ and